ItsSnirLevi/Web2Sheet/README.md

 ## Usage

-1. Cd over to the project directory:
+1. Cd over to the project directory
 2. Run the web2sheet.py script:
 `python program.py`
 3. Choose an existing Excel file or create a new one to store the scraped data.
 4. Enter the URL of a car listing from the CarWiz website.